hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 [Apple TV]: https://www.nytimes.com/2015/10/29/technology/personaltech/the-new-apple-tv-invigorates-the-set-top-box.html

-When I write longhand, it's usually on **[some cheap Gregg-ruled steno pad][gregg]** I picked up at a pharmacy (I like the spiral being at the top so it stays away from my wrists, and for the margin to be right down the middle so I don't feel weird going right up to the edge of the page, but also I have a sense of how far across the line I've gotten at any given point?
+When I write longhand, it's usually on **[some cheap Gregg-ruled steno pad][gregg]** I picked up at a pharmacy (I like the spiral being at the top so it stays away from my wrists; I like for the margin to be right down the middle so I don't feel weird writing right up to the edge of the page, and it also gives me a sense of how far across the line I've gotten at any given point?
 Maybe I don't need the middle margin actually) using a **[Muji 0.5MM Gel-Ink black pen][muji]** which my sister recommended to me once, years ago.

 [gregg]: https://www.staples.com/staplesreg-green-paper-steno-pads-gregg-ruled-6-x-9-12-pack/product_163485
 [muji]: http://www.muji.us/store/new-gel-ink-b-point-pen-0-5mm-black.html